nicehash/excavator/nvidia/README.md

 **WARNING: Daggerhashimoto is tuned for next cards: 1080 Ti, 1080, 1070, 1060 6GB, 1060 3GB and 1050 Ti.
 You may reach higher speeds by experimenting with parameters when using a different card.**

 NOTE1: If you use Windows 10 and your speed is very low, make sure you use Windows version 1607 or higher and latest NVIDIA drivers.
+When you use Maxwell cards for mining, also make sure you turn on `Optimize for compute performance` and set some value for `DSR-Factors` in NVIDIA control panel.

 NOTE2: You can set epoch for benchmark as a third parameter when adding benchmark algorithm.
 Example to benchmark with epoch 150:

 `{"id":1,"method":"algorithm.add","params":["daggerhashimoto","benchmark","150"]}`

+NOTE3: Only EthereumStratum protocol is supported.
+This means daggerhashimoto may not work on all pools.
+Specifications of EthereumStratum can be found here: https://github.com/nicehash/Specifications